Car TalkCar MaintenanceHow to Tell Which Wheel Bearing is Bad?

 If a bearing is the culprit, the noise turns faster with acceleration.
 To identify which bearing is responsible, reduce the car’s speed and sway it gently.

-If the clicking sound is muffled when you move to the left, the right wheel is likely to have the broken bearing.
+If the clicking sound is muffled when you move to the left, the right wheel is likely to have a broken bearing.

 Check the tires.